Frequently Asked Questions

 Your school must order the exams from the College Board.
 Edgenuity does not provide exams to students.
 The College Board can explain this process in more detail when you contact them to do the AP Course Audit.

 Schools utilizing our AP courses must go through the AP Course Audit process and select Edgenuity as the provider.
 Use the syllabus numbers here to select the course(s) your school is offering, and this will allow the school to use the AP designation on student transcripts.

-Textbooks are also required for every AP course except for Spanish and French.
+Textbooks are also required for some courses, but not for others.
 Our courses include assignments from best-in-class, College-Board-recommended textbooks that are readily available from major textbook sellers.
 Please review the Implementing AP Courses Document to see exactly which book is required for students.
 This information can also be found when you select a specific AP course from the Manage Courses page, select View Course Structure, then review the Course Documents for that specific course.